projectedanx/UWE/ROADMAP.md

     -   **Status:** ✅ **Complete**
     -   **Goal:** Allow users to export their findings.
     -   **Implementation:** Export functionality for JSON and Markdown formats is live.
 This enables users to save and use the data in their own notes, research, or other applications.
+-   **[Comparative Analysis]**
+    -   **Status:** ✅ **Complete**
+    -   **Goal:** A dedicated mode to compare two words across all available metrics, with a Gemini-generated summary of their key differences and similarities.
+    -   **Implementation:** The "Comparative Analysis" panel is now integrated, allowing users to input two words and receive a Gemini-powered comparison of their morphology, lexical fields, semantic relationships, and etymology.

 ---